HYGIENIC CONTROL TECHNOLOGY AND HEALTH FOOD (MOD. 1)

 Galli A., Bertoldi A. Igiene degli alimenti e HACCP (2006).
 IV Edizione.
 EPC Libri

-Lectures and practical exercises in the laboratory of food microbiology
+In the second hypothesis (face-to-face lessons) there will be lectures in the classroom and practical exercises in the laboratory of food microbiology.

 Assessment methods and criteria

-Written answer to open answers, each of which is assigned a variable score from 0 to 10.
-The total score that the student can reach with the written test ranges from insufficient (<18/30) to 30.
-In case of excellent answer to one or more questions, the score may be 30 with laude if it was already 30/30.
+In the second hypothesis, a written test with three open answers will be chosen, each of which is assigned a score ranging from 0 to 10.
+The total score that the student can reach with the written test ranges from insufficient (<18/30) to a 30.
+In the event of an excellent answer to one or more questions, honors (30 and honors) can be assigned if the score already reached 30/30.

-In case of insufficient voting (16-17 / 30) the candidate is submitted to an oral examination.
+In the event of a mark just below sufficient (16-17 / 30) the candidate is subjected to an oral test.

-The results of the written test are communicated to the candidates when they are called for any oral exam.
+The results of the written test are communicated to the candidates on the day they are called for a possible oral test.